Driving from Bangalore to Hampi on a Weekend? We have shared everything you want to know…

 Bus No. 301 starts from the Hampi bus stand which is right in front of the famous Virupaksha temple.

-Hire a government authorized guide to know more about every nuisance of the temple.
+Hire a government authorized guide to know more about every nuance of the temple.

 We would highly recommend having more days on hand to soak in all the beauty and splendor HAMPI has to offer.